 If the price of the stock exceeds the price that you wanted it to reach, there is absolutely nothing wrong with selling your shares.
-You were diciplined enough to come up with a price target and it was met.
+You were disciplined enough to come up with a price target and it was met.
 This is the ideal situation.
-I generally don’t set price targets because I buy stocks to hold them for a long term.
+I generally don’t set price targets because I buy stocks to hold them for the long term.

 So, Is Investing When the Market Is Down a Good Idea?

 In short, it depends on your goals and discipline.
 I gave you some reasons that I believe make a down market great for buying into the stock market.
 I also showed you some reasons to be cautious and when to consider selling or holding losing positions.